awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-aws-console-sign-in-events.md

 # AWS Management Console sign\-in events<a name="cloudtrail-event-reference-aws-console-sign-in-events"></a>

 CloudTrail logs attempts to sign into the AWS Management Console, the AWS Discussion Forums, and the AWS Support Center\.
 All IAM user and root user sign\-in events, as well as all federated user sign\-in events, generate records in CloudTrail log files\.
 AWS Management Console sign\-in events are global service events\.
+For information about getting and viewing logs, see [Getting and viewing your CloudTrail log files](get-and-view-cloudtrail-log-files.md)\.

 **Topics**
 + [Example records for IAM users](#cloudtrail-event-reference-aws-console-sign-in-events-iam-user)